WildflowerSchools/cvutilities/README.md

 ## Testing

-Test script is in `tests/3d_reconstruction_example.py` along with sample camera calibration data files.

-Script is configured to look for these sample camera calibration data files in the same directory as the script.
+To run tests, change working directory to `/tests` and run one of the following.

+`python 3d_reconstruction_example.py` pulls a single frame of 2D pose data from S3 and performs a simple 3D pose reconstruction

+`python 3d_pose_tracking_example.py` pulls multiple frames of 2D pose data from a local file and builds a set of 3D pose tracks

+These scripts pull camera calibration parameter files and sample 2D pose data from `tests/data`

-To run this script (and to use any of the functions data from S3), you need to set the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables to keys belonging to an account that is a member of the Wildflower `cameras` group.
+To run these scripts (and to use any of the functions data from S3), you need to set the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables to keys belonging to an account that is a member of the Wildflower `cameras` group.